 - With what data?

 Planning is in itself a logical and staged procedure that allows continuous improvement of health and safety management systems.
-What is the plan do check act process?

 Do: consolidate, inform and document